an-empty-string/website/posts/huntsville-closing-thoughts.md

 ## so, what am i going to do about it?

-i'm probably going to move somewhere on the northeast corridor, and i'm not going to put a whole lot of thought into where exactly, because i know i'll be fine wherever it is, and i'll be happier than where i am now. but i'll miss this place (and the people in it &ndash; actually, mostly that) dearly. but i'll be okay. and the city's wheels will keep turning, and maybe someday it'll become a place i actually want to live in.
+i'm probably going to move somewhere on the northeast corridor, and i'm not going to put a whole lot of thought into where exactly, because i know i'll be fine wherever it is, and i'll be happier than where i am now. but i'll miss this place (and the people in it &ndash; actually, mostly that) dearly.